How DuoNinja works

 Decks, Vocabulary, and Study

 Under Vocabulary you manage your decks.
-Decks are private by default, but you can make them public when you want to share them.
+Decks are public by default, but you can make them private when you don't want to share them.

 You can add cards by hand, paste a bulk list, import from Duolingo with the browser extension, or copy public decks from Community when the languages match.